boxprod/heroku-buildpack-ffmpeg-5-1-2/README.md

 > If you'd like to maintain this repository, let me know!

-A Heroku buildpack for ffmpeg that always downloads the latest [static build](http://johnvansickle.com/ffmpeg/).
+A Heroku buildpack for ffmpeg that always downloads the 5.1.2 [static build](http://johnvansickle.com/ffmpeg/).
 Unlike other build packs, I never compile anything.

 ## Usage